Skip to main content

 Best for: PMs and designers who already live in Figma and need design system-aware generation

-Fit: Best for product orgs with a real design system.
-The AI gets meaningfully better when pointed at a mature library.
+Fit: Best for product orgs with a mature design system.
+The AI gets meaningfully better when pointed at real, documented component libraries.
+Solo designers on the Starter plan cannot access it.

 Weakness: No publishing.
 Output is a design file, not a live page.
-Works inside Figma, not against it.
+Works inside Figma, not as an independent web app.

 2. Framer AI